csc-training/intro-to-dl/day2/README.md

         module load tensorflow/2.0.0
         tensorboard dev upload --logdir=intro-to-dl/day2/logs

+3. Visit the shown Google accounts URL to authorize the application.

-    To access TensorBoard, point your web browser to the displayed URL.
+4. To access TensorBoard, point your web browser to the displayed tensorboard.dev URL.

+5. You can delete your data with:

+        tensorboard dev delete --experiment_id EXPERIMENT_ID.